-If you are a woman who has had valve surgery and have not yet gone through the menopause, you should avoid becoming pregnant until your GP feels you have completely recovered from the operation.
+If you are a woman and have had valve surgery, you should avoid getting pregnant during your recovery.
+Wait until your GP feels you have completely recovered from the operation.

 If you have any questions or worries about sex after your operation, please ask your GP, nurse or occupational therapist for advice.